Steckschwein/steckschwein.github.io/content/hardware/index.md

 |CB1|SPICLK (connected to PB0)|
 |CB2|MISO|

-D1 only needs to be populated when using a VIA variant with a totem pole IRQ pin instead of open drain, such as the W65c22S.
-If an NMOS compatible variant is used, a wire has to be popupated for D1.

 ![schematic of via](images/via.png)

+The Dideo D1 only needs to be populated when using a VIA variant with a totem pole IRQ pin instead of open drain, such as the W65c22S.
+If an NMOS compatible variant is used, a wire has to be populated instead a diode.

 Basically, the process of reading data via SPI only consists of setting the appropriate slave select pin to low and then "wiggling" the PB0 pin as fast as possible, which is determined by how fast the CPU is able to write to the port.
 This also means that the shift register is used in "Shift In - External CB1 Clock Control (011)"-mode, which is the very mode affected by the infamous [VIA-Bug](http://forum.6502.org/viewtopic.php?t=342#p2310).
 We did not do anything circuit wise to implement a workaround.
 We rather rely on the fact, that we create the SPI clock using the processor and hereby have the SPI clock locked to the system clock, so the signal slopes have a fixed delay.
 This should take care of the bug not to occur.
 Hopefully.